JeffreyKwakuOsafo/AWS3TierArch/VPCSUBNETSSG.md

 ﻿

-🚀 AWS VPC Setup
-This guide walks through creating a VPC with public and private subnets across two Availability Zones (AZs).
-It also includes configuring an Internet Gateway (IGW), NAT Gateway, and route tables to ensure both public and private resources can access the internet securely.

 1️⃣ Create a VPC
 1. Navigate to the VPC Dashboard in the AWS Management Console.
 2. Click Create VPC.